 Thinly sliced potatoes layered among the creamiest cheese sauce ever come together to create this taste sensation.
-Potatoes Au Gratin have been a long time favorite in our house.
-And with this simple recipe they will be your go to side dish all year long!
+Potatoes Au Gratin has been a long-time favorite in our house.
+And with this simple recipe, they will be your go-to side dish all year long!

 As you know we have a house full of picky eaters, but we all come together when there are potatoes and cheese.
 I mean can you say ultimate comfort food?

 These potatoes are awesome served along side our pork roast or meatloaf.
 They pretty much go with everything.
 I can’t quite get enough.
 But then again..
 Cheese and potatoes are kind of a no-brainer around here.
 Add corn and broccoli on the side and we have a family full of happy campers.
 Well, not literally ‘campers’.
 If you want me to go camping there needs to be a hotel room involved.
 We can roast hot dogs over an open fire pit (by the hotel pool).
 Know what I mean?

 This simple recipe starts by creating your glorious cheese sauce, then layering the potatoes with ladles full of cheese sauce between.
 Sprinkle with more cheese, cover and bake.
 It’s THAT easy!

 You could even pour this fabulous cheese sauce over a pound of cooked pasta and toss it in the oven for the richest most scrumptious mac and cheese ever.
 I really can’t get enough of it and you will be in awe too.

 - A large skillet with a lid – To help the pasta cook evenly, a wide skillet works best, ideally one that’s more than 12 inches in diameter.

 - Mesh Strainer – Normally you don’t need to drain the grease when cooking with lean ground beef, but if you do, a mesh strainer will help ensure you don’t lose any of the cooked meat.

 - Heat resistant spoon or spatula – Ideal for cooking, stirring, and serving.